isabella232/wax/README.md

 There are three current development branches of Wax:

-* `master` is 7.x and is not stable
+* `master` is 6.4.x and works with TileMill v1.x
-* 6.4.x works with TileMill v1.x
+* 7.x is not stable and is abandoned.
 * 5.x supports **Modest Maps 1.0.0-alpha2 and later**, but supports the same API as 4.x
 * 4.x supports **Modest Maps 0.x**, older versions of Modest Maps